About AYSO

 About AYSO Region 44

 AYSO Region 44 serves the city of Sunnyvale, California and surrounding areas.
 It is open to all boys and girls aged 4 to 18.
-Our Fall season runs from early September to early November each year, and the Spring season runs from mid-March to mid-May.
-Each season we form new teams for each division (with the exception of Schoolyard Program).
+Our Fall season runs from early September to early November each year and the Spring season runs from mid-March to mid-May.
+Each season we form new teams for each division (with the exception of our Schoolyard Program for our youngest players).
 Teams are led by volunteer coaches and practice together and play games against opposing teams.
 Depending on division size some teams may play teams from neighboring regions.

 AYSO is an all volunteer organization!
 Please volunteer to assist our region in providing another great year of soccer experience to our players.
 There is a wide range of positions available.
 Coaches, Assistant Coaches, and Referees are especially needed.
 We provide free training and all the equipment you need.
 We also have a number of board positions that help organize and manage each season.